Thompson Sampling Algorithms for Cascading Bandits: The TS-Cascade Algorithm

 We elaborate on the refined variances of our Bayesian estimates.
 Lines 5--7 indicate that the Thompson sample $\theta_t(i)$ is constructed to be a Gaussian random variable with mean $\hat{w}_t(i)$ and variance being the maximum of $ \hat{\nu}_t(i)\log (t+1) / (N_t(i) + 1) $ and $ [ \log (t+1)/ (N_t(i) + 1) ]^2$.
 Note that $\hat{\nu}_t(i)$ is the variance of a Bernoulli distribution with mean $\hat{w}_t(i)$.
 In Thompson sampling algorithms, the choice of the variance is of crucial importance.
 We considered a na\"ive TS implementation initially.
-However, the theoretical and empirical results were unsatisfactory, due in part to the large variance of the Thompson sample variance; this motivated us to improve on the algorithm leading to Algorithm~\ref{alg:ts}.
-The reason why we choose the variance in this manner is to (i) make the Bayesian estimates behave like Bernoulli random variables and to (ii) ensure that it is tuned so that the regret bound has a dependence on $\sqrt{K}$ (see Lemma~\ref{lemma:transfertwo}) and does not depend on any pre-set parameters.
+However, the theoretical and empirical results were unsatisfactory, due in part to the large variance of the Thompson sample variance; this motivated us to improve on the algorithm leading to Algorithm~\ref{cascadeTS_alg:ts}.
+The reason why we choose the variance in this manner is to (i) make the Bayesian estimates behave like Bernoulli random variables and to (ii) ensure that it is tuned so that the regret bound has a dependence on $\sqrt{K}$ (see Lemma~\ref{cascadeTS_lemma:transfertwo}) and does not depend on any pre-set parameters.
 We utilize a key result by \cite{AudibertMS09} concerning the analysis of using the empirical variance in multi-arm bandit problems to achieve (i).
-In essence, in Lemma~\ref{lemma:transfertwo}, the Thompson sample is shown to depend only on a {\em single} source of randomness, i.e., the Gaussian random variable $Z_t$ (Line~3 of Algorithm~\ref{alg:ts}).
-This shaves off a factor of $\sqrt{K}$ vis-\`a-vis a more na\"ive analysis where the variance is pre-set in the relevant probability in Lemma~\ref{lemma:transfertwo} depends on $K$ independent random variables.
+In essence, in Lemma~\ref{cascadeTS_lemma:transfertwo}, the Thompson sample is shown to depend only on a {\em single} source of randomness, i.e., the Gaussian random variable $Z_t$ (Line~3 of Algorithm~\ref{cascadeTS_alg:ts}).
+This shaves off a factor of $\sqrt{K}$ vis-\`a-vis a more na\"ive analysis where the variance is pre-set in the relevant probability in Lemma~\ref{cascadeTS_lemma:transfertwo} depends on $K$ independent random variables.
+In detail, if instead of Line 3--7 in Algorithm~\ref{cascadeTS_alg:ts}, we sample independent Thompson samples as follows:

+a similar analysis to our proof of Theorem~\ref{cascadeTS_thm:main} leads to an upper bound $ O( K \sqrt{LT} \log T) $, which is $\sqrt{K}$ worse than the upper bound for {\sc TS-Cascade}.
+Hence, we choose to design our Thompson samples based on a single one-dimensional Gaussian random variable $Z_t$.